 The action-packed 5.5km mountain bike circuit at Cathkin Braes not only offers a challenge to mountain bike aficionados, but it also has stunning views across Glasgow.
 The £600,000 circuit was designed by Phil Saxena, the man behind the Beijing Olympic course and several UCI World Cup venues.

-A concertina version of the traditional Rugby Union game, Rugby Sevens is a fast and furious contest with high point-scoring, hard hits and lung-bursting sprints.
-For a whole weekend of fun, head to Scotstoun for the Emirates Airline Glasgow 7s on May 9-10, 2015 and watch thrilling international sevens rugby, played to a back drop of live music and entertainment!
+A concertina version of the traditional Rugby Union game, Rugby 7s is a fast and furious contest with high point-scoring, hard hits and lung-bursting sprints.
+For a whole weekend of fun, head to Scotstoun for the Emirates Airline Glasgow 7s in May and watch thrilling international sevens rugby, played to a back drop of live music and entertainment!

 Nothing beats the drama of Athletics.
 Anything can happen - a fraction of a second can turn an unknown athlete into a star.
 One of those stars could currently train at one of the 14 different Athletics Clubs across the city.
 Visitors can test their own fitness levels at one of the many parks, including the scenic 5K run through the award-winning, 360 acre Pollok Country Park, close to the city centre.